John Mearsheimer: Why Leaders Lie

 Mearsheimer wrote a book, Why Leaders Lie (Oxford University Press, 2011), which analyzes lying in international politics.
 He argues that leaders lie to foreign audiences because they think that it is good for their country.
-For example, he maintains that U.S. President Franklin D. Roosevelt lied about the Greer incident in September 1941 because he was deeply committed to getting America into World War II, which he thought was in its national interest.
+For example, he writes that US President Franklin D. Roosevelt lied about the Greer incident in September 1941 because he was deeply committed to getting America into World War II, which he thought was in its national interest.

 His two main findings are that leaders actually do not lie very much to other countries and that democratic leaders are actually more likely than autocrats to lie to their own people.
 Thus, he starts his book by saying that it is not surprising that Saddam Hussein did not lie about Iraq having no weapons of mass destruction but that George W. Bush and some of his key advisors lied to the American people about the threat from Iraq.
 Mearsheimer argues that leaders are most likely to lie to their own people in democracies that fight wars of choice in distant places.
 He says that it is difficult for leaders to lie to other countries because there is not much trust among them, especially when security issues are at stake, and trust is needed for lying to be effective.
 Mearsheimer states that it is easier for leaders to lie to their own people because there is usually a good deal of trust between them.

 Mearsheimer does not consider the moral dimension of international lying, which he views from a utilitarian perspective.
 He argues that there are five types of international lies.